wanwenli/myblog/_posts/2013-12-27-Type-Systems.md

 ##### Conclusion

 In summary,
-the type system of Java has lots of similarities compared to Ocaml.
+the type system of Java has lots of similarities compared to OCaml.
 Still Java is one of the dominant and most popular programming languages.